Enter the site

 This toolkit has been produced with the financial assistance of the European Union.
 The contents are the sole responsibility of Friends of the Earth International and can under no circumstances be regarded as reflecting the position of the European Union.

 In June 2014 the United Nations Human Rights Council adopted Resolution 26/9 to establish a legal instrument to ensure transnational corporations respect human rights.
 Thus the Open-Ended Intergovernmental Working Group of the United Nations Human Rights Council was created and its first session ran from July 6-9, 2015.
 Two further rounds of official treaty negotiations followed in 2016 and 2017.
 For the last four years Friends of the Earth International, as part of the Global Campaign to Dismantle Corporate Power and Stop Impunity and the Treaty Alliance, has been present at the official negotiations and taken part in the activities organized by social movements and organizations around the world, campaigning for a binding Treaty.
 Real World Radio has and continues to cover these negotiations and mobilizations.
-Here we present RWR’s work from the last four years:
+Here we present RWR’s work from the last seven years:

 The materials listed below – for download, printing and distribution – were produced by Friends of the Earth International or articulated by the Global Campaign to Dismantle Corporate Power or by the Treaty Alliance to facilitate popular education about the UN treaty process and the advocacy efforts to be taken at national or regional level.